Generative AI - Navigating Intellectual Property

 How does generative AI work?

-A prompt, which can be any input that the AI system can handle, such as a word, image, video, design, musical notation, or other type of input, is the first step in the generative AI process.
+A prompt, which can be any input that the AI system can handle - such as a word, image, video, design, musical notation, or other type of input - is the first step in the generative AI process.

 In the early days of generative AI, data submission required the use of an API or other laborious procedures.
+Developers needed to learn how to use specialized tools and write programs in languages like Python.

+These days, generative AI pioneers are creating improved user interfaces that enable you to express a request in simple terms.
 Following an initial response, you can further tailor the outcomes by providing input regarding the tone, style, and other aspects you would like the generated content to encompass.

 Generative AI models